Community Partnership Panels update

 There are three panels, each made up of a maximum of 20 members from across the Maribyrnong River Catchment.
 The panels will meet three times over the course of the study (18 months) to seek input from the community on a specific topic.

 The makeup of the panels aims to reflect the diverse perspectives, backgrounds and knowledge of the Maribyrnong River Catchment.
-Spaces for a minimum of 5 individuals from community groups and organisations were reserved across the Community Partnership Panels.
+We reserved spaces for at least 5 individuals from community groups and organisations across the three panels.

 Terms of Reference